Multi-zone trapped-ion qubit control in an integrated photonics QCCD device: Outlook

 While the work here observed relative optical phase drifts between zones, we think that these originate in the fibers delivering light to the cryostat, as well as the fiber AOMs used for control.
 A large part of this could likely be alleviated by classical interferometric approaches, or by maximizing the commonality of the two light paths, for instance using integrated devices \cite{moody_2022_roadmap, Reens2022_spad, knollmann2024integrated, malinowski2023_wiring}.
-The high level of correlation of the measured magnetic field drifts at different points in the trap array opens the path to using spectator ions trapped on the same chip as target qubits to perform continuous calibration and stabilization of the magnetic field, which can help in the implementation of more complex algorithms \cite{hume_probing_2016, borregaard_efficient_2013, majumder2020_spectator, kim_improved_2023}.
+The high level of correlation of the measured qubit frequency drifts at different points in the trap array opens the path to using spectator ions trapped on the same chip as target qubits to perform continuous calibration and stabilization of either the magnetic field or the laser frequency, which can help in the implementation of more complex algorithms \cite{hume_probing_2016, borregaard_efficient_2013, majumder2020_spectator, kim_improved_2023}.

 When realized at a large scale, the demonstrated integrated multizone architecture can be beneficial to a range of different applications, both in QCCD quantum computing and for parallel arrays of clocks in metrology.